noahjames404/DragNDropPager/README.md

 ## Features

-+ Drag Views from one fragment to another
++ Drag And Drop (tap and hold to drag)
++ Customize Buttons
-+ Supports ViewPager
++ Responsive Buttons
-+ View customization
++ View Pager Support
++ Button Background Image & Color Support
++ Buttons are aligned on grid.
++ Buttons can also be drag and drop from one layout to another
++ Disable & Enable Drag N Drop Customization

 ## Demo